RWKV/RWKV-wiki/docs/basic/play.md

 ## How to play with custom models instead?

-If the above "guided" setups are not what you are looking for, and you want to experiment with different model sizes / quantization settings.
-The following are the general list to find the various things you may need.
+If the above "guided" setups are not what you are looking for, and you would like to experiment with different model sizes / quantization settings, here's a general list to find the various things you may need.

 ### Instruction trained models download
 - [Raven](https://huggingface.co/BlinkDL/rwkv-4-raven/tree/main)